AldisiRana/GenRisk/README.md

 * For further CLI options and parameters use --help

 ## Contact
-If you have any questions or problems with the tool please feel free to create an issue in the repository or contact me via email: aldisi.rana@gmail.com
+If you have any questions or problems with the tool or its installation please feel free to create an issue in the repository or contact me via email: aldisi.rana@gmail.com